 …okay, it’s not Morocco…but we are going global!

-…AND we are offering a $300 Discount!
+…AND we are offering 10% discount – SAVE AUD$512 – if you book before 31st December 2020!
 Contact us NOW and follow this link EARLY BIRD DISCOUNTS

 (…did you know that ACTM Director Rita Lazauskas is Lithuanian?)

 Travel Lithuania at a leisurely pace with time to absorb it’s unique culture and explore the remarkable landscape and architecture, sculpture parks and ethnographic highlights, traditional arts and the history of this place.
 Situated in Northern Europe on the shores of the Baltic Sea, Lithuania is a land of rich farmlands, deep forests, precious amber and ancient castles, where the culture has survived a turbulent history.